gdwnldsKSC/WinQEMU/ReadMe.md

 Changes to Visual Studio (to remove customizations to this project) will necessitate upgrading to VS 2022 17.11.

+8/18/24 - Adding SoftFloat library to enable x64 building, as the MSVC compiler does not support inline assembly as the original float80 header used.
+Must run winget install cmake in order to get system-wide cmake support to allow the library to build.

 # Building instructions

 Only Debug/Win32 is currently "fixed up" and validated.